oliverfoster/adapt-animate/README.md

 ####1 . events

-Description: Specifies the events to be applied to the toSelector elements
+Description: Specifies the events to be applied to the onSelector elements

 [mode]eventName[>[mode]eventName][>[mode]eventName]....